That-H/untitled_bandit/README.md

 ## Gameplay

-The game is a grid pased and turn based roguelike, with all enemies on screen acting only after the player takes their turn.
+The game is a grid based and turn based roguelike, with all enemies on screen acting only after the player takes their turn.
 A turn consititutes a single movement (or null movement, also known as waiting a turn) of the player.

 During the game, the player will move between rooms via doors, denoted with a '/' character.
 Many unexplored rooms will